 This notion, while great on paper, is one of the main reasons why your models do not perform as well as expected.

-These functions differ from the actual metrics you get after you train your artificial agent, such as answer accuracy, the percentage of questions your bot can answer (both successfully and not), and click through rate.
+These functions differ from the actual metrics you get after you train your artificial agents, such as answer accuracy, the percentage of questions your bot can answer (both successfully and not), and click-through rate.
 Although you can sometimes construct objective functions that aim to optimize for some metric at the expense of others, these can only be verified after the training is done.

 The main problem is that you usually cannot use the exact objective function you want.
 There are two reasons for this: either the function you want does not have the mathematical properties necessary to work well with the existing Machine Learning ecosystem, or it is very hard to train.
 The mathematical property we generally want to have is differentiability, though there are many others that are beyond the scope of this article.
 If your objective function is simply too hard to train, then you might be in luck, and it might just become possible in the next few years.

-We therefore try to transform our problem to a more commonly used one.
+We, therefore, try to transform our problem into a more commonly used one.
 We might, for example, try to train a chatbot by optimizing it for guessing the next word in a sentence correctly, given the previous sentence and the current sentence.
 If we have a dataset of the correct answers to some questions, then this chatbot might very well learn to give the correct answers.
 However, if we grade it based on the percentage of correct answers, we may get surprising results.
-A chatbot that is very good at predicting the next word might struggle if the questions are given with a different phrasing than it has been trained on, producing gramatically correct but wrong answers.
+A chatbot that is very good at predicting the next word might struggle if the questions are given with a different phrasing than it has been trained on, producing grammatically correct but wrong answers.

 An even bigger problem is that we don’t exactly know what metrics we want to optimize.
 It is great if we can have a chatbot that gives correct answers 99% of the time.
 But that does not say how it gives out those answers, and whether there is a trend in the remaining 1%.
 Here are some questions for you to consider: